nuxtlabs/nuxtlabs.com/content/partners/technology.md

 ---
-title: Become a technology partner
+title: Become a Technology partner
 description: Technology Partners build integrations and solutions that enhance the developer experience and end-user performance.
 Partner with NuxtLabs to enable joint users to do their best work.
 template: partners
 ---